beryli/environment-setup/mac-setup.md

 ### Installation
 To install Homebrew, follow these steps:
 - Open a macOS Terminal.
 - Paste the following command and press Enter to install Homebrew.
+You may be prompted to enter your password for sudo access.
 This command will also install the Xcode Command Line Tools if they are not already installed.
 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```